[Simon Thurgood Images] [Simon Thurgood Images]

 Fernworthy Reservoir

-[marker post]Fernworthy Reservoir is run by South West Lakes Trust.
+[which way]Fernworthy Reservoir is run by South West Lakes Trust.
 It is one of eight reservoirs on Dartmoor and a great place to visit.
 The official route to get there is through Chagford but I would recommend you look at the map and go through the lanes as you can halve the time.

 But what ever the way you take to get there it is worth the journey.
 Apart from the walks around the reservoir, it is a great place to have a picnic especially with the family.